-THE BIG IDEA When waves interact with matter, they can be reflected, transmitted, or a combination of both.
+THE BIG reflected, transmitted, or a combination of both.
 Waves that are transmitted can be refracted.

-When you shine a beam of light on a mirror, the light doesn't travel through the mirror, but is returned by the mirror's surface back into the air.
+hen you shine a beam of light on a mirror, the light doesn't travel through the mirror, but is returned by the mirror's surface back into the air.
 When sound waves strike a canyon wall, they bounce back to you as an echo.
 When a wave transmitted along a spring reaches a wall, it reverses direction.
 In all these situations, waves remain in one medium rather than enter a new medium.
 These waves are reflected.